Client Agreement of Policies, Terms and Conditions

 Phone Message Policy

-Student or Representative acknowledges that he or she is required to leave a clear and concise message on the AAHP phone lines which, and which will contain necessary contact information.
+Student or Representative acknowledges that when seeking prompt and clear responses from the AAHP, he or she must leave a clear and concise message on the AAHP phone lines which, and which will contain necessary contact information.
 The AAHP agrees to return calls within 24 hours, Monday through Thursday; any calls received after Friday will be returned starting Monday.
 The Student or Representative hereby agrees to refer to the AAHP’s website for a list of office administration hours during which the AAHP staff may take live calls.

 Student or Representative hereby agrees that any make-up requests to the AAHP will be placed over the phone or email, not during class time.

-Partaking in art studio activities poses inherent risks.
-The AAHP works diligently to reduce such risks and to keep its 19-year record of non injuries on the premises.
-The Student or Representative hereby acknowledges the possibility of such risks, and assumes full responsibility for any discomforts or injuries that he or she may suffer on the premises, and which may or may not be related to studio practice.
+The Student and/or Student’s Representative hereby acknowledges that partaking in art studio activities poses inherent risks.
+The AAHP works diligently to reduce such risks and to keep its 20-year record of no injuries on the premises.
+The Student or Representative also hereby acknowledges the possibility of such risks, and assumes full responsibility for any discomforts or injuries that he or she may suffer on the premises, and which may or may not be related to studio practice, and regardless of day or hour or occasion.

-The AAHP’s routinely revised Comprehensive Safety and Health Protocol (aka as CS&HP) outlines all safety and health policies meant to protect, at all times, our staff, students, vendors and visitors from potential hazards in the work space, and near or aboard the AAHP’s ArtMobile.
-The Student and/or Representative hereby agrees to follow all safety and health directives presented on the premises through our Orientation presentations at the beginning of any Session, as well as through posted signage, verbal instructions, and other notices that may be sent via voicemail, email, etc.
+The AAHP’s Comprehensive Safety and Health Protocol (aka as CS&HP) outlines all safety and health policies meant to protect, at all times, our staff, students, vendors and visitors from potential hazards in the studio and other AAHP workspaces and all premises, as well as any space near, on, or aboard the AAHP’s ArtMobile.
+The Student and/or Representative hereby agrees to follow all safety and health directives presented on the premises through our Orientation presentations at the beginning of any Session, as well as through posted signage, verbal instructions, and other notices that may be sent via voicemail, email, etc

-Student or Representative hereby agrees to the following general Student Guidelines of the CS&HP, and to quickly notify AAHP staff of all concerns:
+Student or Representative hereby agrees to the following general Student Safety Guidelines per the CS&HP, and to quickly notify AAHP staff of all concerns:

 - To refrain from handling food or beverages in studio near any creative artistic action underway, or finished production.

-- To keep all personal property and art material kits under work tables and out of designated walkways and traffic areas.
+- To keep all personal property under work tables and out of designated walkways and traffic areas.

-- To wash hands to initiate, and to close, his or her class time, and to also wash hands as needed, given other circumstances.
+- To wash hands to initiate, and to close, his or her class time, and to also wash hands as needed, given other work circumstances in studio.

 - To not enter any portion of the AAHP premises at any time while under the influence of alcohol, illegal substances, and/or prescription drugs that may hamper his or her ability to follow the AAHP safety protocol, and/or interrupt studio etiquette.

-- To not bring a child(ren) into the studio who is not also taking class.
-If Student is caring for a child(ren) during class time, that child(ren) may be attended to by the family’s other caretaker in the AAHP Waiting Room.
+- To not bring a child(ren) into the active studio if said child(ren) is not also taking class.
+If Student is caring for a child(ren) during class time, that child(ren) will need to be attended to by another non-AAHP caretaker in the AAHP’s Waiting Room.

-- To comply with municipal, county and state regulations and policies that may override the AAHP’s CS&HP.
+- To comply with municipal, county, state and federal regulations on health, safety and security policies that may override the AAHP’s Student Safety Guidelines at any time.

 The AAHP hereby prohibits the possession of the following on its premises: